huzaifarif/harif-blog/content/posts/2020-06-04-web-development-setup-on-windows-wsl.md

   wsl --set-version Ubuntu 2
   ```

+  PS: If the above command says you need to update your Linux Kernel [click here](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) to download and install the Kernel update (for 64-bit) and re-run the above command or head on to [this page](https://docs.microsoft.com/en-us/windows/wsl/wsl2-kernel) for more information.

-  PS: This may take quite a bit of time depending on how big the Linux distribution is as it converts the entire file system to EXT4 and copies everything over there.
+  PPS: This may take quite a bit of time depending on how big the Linux distribution is as it converts the entire file system to EXT4 and copies everything over there.
 * If we want to make all future Linux distributions to default to WSL 2 we can set it like:

   ```